-Many doctors offer quick tests that use a sample from your nose or throat to find out if you have the flu.
+Many doctors offer quick tests that swab your nose or throat to find out if you have the flu.
 The tests work best if they are done within a day or 2 of the start of symptoms.
 So if you think you have the flu, call your doctor right away.

 When should cancer patients and survivors get anti-viral drugs to prevent the flu?

 If you have been within 6 feet of someone known or suspected to have the flu, and you:

 - Have had cancer treatment like chemo or radiation within the last month

 Call your doctor right away.
 Your doctor may give you a prescription for anti-viral drugs to help keep you from getting the flu – especially if you have not gotten a flu shot – and it’s best if the drug is started within 2 days of getting sick.

 Can I take an anti-viral drug if I already have flu symptoms?